Required Reading

 Planning to graduate in the upcoming term?

 ALL students expecting to receive their degree (including BSN-DNP students receiving their MSN) must apply to graduate using the Student Information System (SIS).
-The School of Nursing’s deadline to apply to graduate for the spring semester is Tuesday, February 1.
+The School of Nursing’s deadline to apply to graduate for the fall semester is Tuesday, October 1.
 The Nursing School's Registrar’s Office will individually check each graduating student’s record to confirm that degree requirements have been met.

 If you fail to apply to graduate on time, please email the School of Nursing Registrar.